Monthon-Paul/StockMarketSim/README.md

 # Purpose:

 This Applicaiton is to replicate the Stock Market Simulator, it's to have the basis idea of how the Stock Market works.
-For the program I am grabing all the Stock Data from a Yahoo Finance API.
+All the Stock Data is collected from a Yahoo Finance API.
 The intend is it to be a small application where the User can Buy/Sell stocks to make a profit.
 The User can save their process into a ".stk" in JSON format, example being "stock.stk"

 For more details, please look in the "About"/"How to Use" in the help tab.